paulllee/lamp-setup/README.md

 # Example Website Installation

-Run the following commands to download and run the website setup script!
+Run the following commands in your Linux command line to download and run the website setup script!

 ```
 cd